What to Do in the Dolomites When You’re Wild, Free, and Slightly Overwhelmed

 • Save

-Italy’s breathtaking Dolomites have it all – challenging hikes, serene strolls, gourmet dining and thrilling paragliding adventures.
-If you’re looking for unforgettable experiences with a local focus, this guide to the best things to do in the Dolomites is for you.
+Italy’s breathtaking Dolomites have it all – thrilling hikes, gourmet feasts, and adrenaline highs.
+Whether you’re chasing summit views, sipping local wines, or just looking to stop scrolling Instagram and actually live it — this guide to the best things to do in the Dolomites is for you.

 Ready to turn the Dolomites mountains into your personal playground?